goblimey/scaffolder/README.md

 The scaffolder is driven by a text file in JavaScript Object Notation (JSON) format that specifies a database and a set of tables.
 JSON is described [here](http://www.json.org).

 When you are writing JSON, it's very easy to make a simple mistake such as missing out a comma.
-The scaffolder uses a ready-built JSON processor and the error messages it produces are not very helpful.
+The scaffolder uses an off-the-shelf JSON processor and the error messages it produces are not very helpful.
 You will save yourself a lot of pain if you prepare the file using an editor that understands JSON and warns you about obvious errors.
 Most Integrated development Environments (liteIDE, Eclipse, IntelliJ, VSCode etc) have editors that will do this.
-Text editors such as Windows Notepad++ and Vim will do the same.
+Text editors such as Windows Notepad++ will do the same.

+The scaffolder includes an example specification file so you can use that for a quick experiment.
+Copy goprojects/scaffolder/examples/animals.scaffold.json into your project directory and rename it scaffold.json.

-This specification defines a MySQL database called "animals" containing tables "cats" and "mice":
+That specification defines a MySQL database called "animals" containing tables "cats" and "mice":

     {
         "name": "animals",